Accessibility, planar graphs, and quasi-isometries: Introduction

 \myitem{(II)} Abuse this high connectivity, and show that the quasi-action of $G_v$ upon $\Gamma_v$ `coarsely preserves' the faces of $\Gamma_v$.
 This should been viewed as a coarse-ification of Whitney's unique planar embedding theorem.

-\myitem{(III)} Make use of this control of the quasi-action and construct an action of $G_v$ upon some 2-complex which cohomologically `looks a bit like a planar surface'.
-From this point on, we can apply the tools developed by Dicks--Dunwoody in \cite{dicks1989groups} to show that $G$ is accessible. \end{enumerate}
+\myitem{(III)} Make use of this control of the quasi-action to learn something about the cycle space of our graph.
+Once we know a little about the cycle space of our graph, it's feasible that we might be able to say something about accessibility, e.g. via Hamann's theorem \cite{hamann2018accessibility}. \end{enumerate}

 Life will not quite be as simple as described above, and we will need to come face to face with some delicate and subtle technicalities.
-These will be discussed in due course.
+These will be discussed in due course, but we suggest that the reader keep this rough plan in mind while working through the proof of Theorem~\ref{thm:acc-intro}.